 With you data, we are better able to develop and improve health and care services for the future.
 This helps to improve health and social care for you and your family.

 The NHS collects health and care data from all NHS organisations, trust and local authorities.
 Data is also collected from private organisations, such as private hospitals providing NHS funded care.
 Research bodies and organisations can request access to this data.
-Further information can be found here.
+Click here for further information.

 There are very strict rules in how your data can and cannot be used, and you have clear data rights.
 Access to confidential patient information will not be given for marketing purposes or insurance purposes - unless you specifically request this.